Greece can stay afloat if tranche comes after October - Samaras

 He also said he personally guaranteed that Germany and other creditor countries, which are increasingly tiring of bailing out Greece, would get their money back.

 "The Germans will get their money back.
 I am guaranteeing that personally.
 And all the others will also get their money back.
-We will fulfill our obligations fully."
+We will fulfil our obligations fully."

 Appointed in June after two tumultuous parliamentary elections, Samaras hopes to persuade Eurogroup chief Jean-Claude Juncker on Wednesday that the debt-laden Greek nation has the will to ram through unpopular reforms and deserves more time to do it, without being cut off from European rescue loans.